vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tko-on-vsphere-with-tanzu-nsxt.md

 vSphere with Tanzu relies heavily on existing vSphere features for mitigating common availability disruptions, such as a single-host hardware failure.
 In this scenario, ensuring vSphere HA is enabled allows VMs on failed hardware to be automatically restarted on surviving hosts.

-The vSphere with Tanzu Supervisor cluster performs machine health checks on all Kubernetes worker VMs.
+The vSphere with Tanzu Supervisor Cluster performs machine health checks on all Kubernetes worker VMs.
 This ensures workloads remain in a functional state and can remediate issues such as:

 * Worker VM accidentally deleted or corrupted